Becoming an Optician in Montana

 |Great Falls, MT||40||$14.53||$30,220||$24,540||$26,520||$29,960||$34,740||$37,710|

-Working as an Optician in Montana
+Optician Employment in Montana

 In Montana, it’s easier to find a job in one of the more populated areas, such as Billings, but there are jobs for vision care specialists all over the state.
-Dispensing opticians can work at retail stores that sell eyewear or optical dispensaries, in independent vision care offices or optometry or ophthalmology practices.
+Dispensing opticians can work at retail stores that sell eyewear or optical dispensaries, in independent vision care offices, or in optometry or ophthalmology practices.
 Opticians with certifications from ABO or NCLE have even more opportunities available to them.